CarsonTaylor/boggle/README.md

 When you are done finding words, or want to check the computer's output, input DONE to see the words the computer found, along with the program runtime.

-Once the game is complete, the program will print your score along with the computers score (which is the maximum.)
+Once the game is complete, the program will print your score along with the computers score.

 ## Thanks!